 Step 7: Procedural Issues

 Procedurally, a person has two options for bringing an action to challenge the validity of the Will.
 Both options have advantages and disadvantages and, as with any legal strategy, a person should seek the advice of counsel.

-- Appeal from Probate.
 An Appeal from Probate is an alternative to the Caveat.
-Any party in interest who is aggrieved by a decree from the Register, or a fiduciary whose estate or trust is so aggrieved, may appeal.
-The Appeal from Probate is common after the Register has already issued Letters Testamentary.
+The Appeal from Probate would be necessary after the Register of Wills has already accepted the will for probate and issued Letters Testamentary.

 Pennsylvania Will Contest – The Martin Law Firm, P.C.

 If you wish to contest a will in Pennsylvania or if you are a Personal Representative who needs to defend an Appeal from Probate, you should contact an experienced attorney immediately.
 Contact the Martin Law Firm today for a free case evaluation.
 This includes a free discussion about your particular situation, and we can advise you on how we can help.
 Call us today at 215-646-3980.